jayteylee/ANDIE/README.md

 (Jake)I think there may still be some edge problems with export and save to do with file extensions, however I think I have the major problems sorted.
 If the file does not contain a jpg, jpeg, png, JFIF extension, it will have .jpg appended to the file.
 This can lead to strange naming, if for example the file was test.txt it would be saved as test.txt.jpg.
 However the save would still work fine.

 (Jack) The colour chooser window would only open once and would not open again after it was closed.
 This was due to the variables being declared and assigned statically.
 Changing them to non-static and assigining them inside the constructor fixed the issue.

+(Jake) The default image currently being used when opening the program can be saved over.
+I have added a bandaid fix to the save operation which will add a 1 to the end of the file name to prevent this, however I think there is a more robust solution.

+(Jake) Had to change implementation of drawing classes to ensure they saved instances of all the variables as using static values makes and undo/redo/save operation unreliable.

+(Jake) Had to split the procedural drawing panel and the draw apply method as having a class extend a JComponent adds problems with incompatiblity of serialization.

 ----